 Note to students: For courses in this series, students will need to purchase their own materials.
 A material list will be provided upon registration.
-Classes will be outdoors, as weather allows and with limited capacity to allow for social distancing.
-For outside classes, please wear masks, appropriate shoes, hats and sunscreen and bring a water bottle.
+Classes will be outdoors, as weather allows.
+For outside classes, please wear appropriate shoes, hats and sunscreen and bring a water bottle.
 Paths are ADA accessible.

 Yoga and Tai Chi in The Gardens

 Embrace the natural setting of our botanical gardens with weekly tai chi and yoga classes.